 Toella Pliakas sat down with Logan Green for a Q&A. (Responses have been lightly edited for clarity and length.)

 What was your reaction to our report, Girlhood Interrupted?

 Initially, me and my coaches were brainstorming about ideas for the poem for my competition and we were going through a list of things I thought would be a good idea.

 I knew the feeling [I wanted to write about] but I couldn’t put a name to it.
-So I started researching and I came across [the Initiative’s] report and I thought “Oh!
+So I started researching and I came across [the Center’s] report and I thought “Oh!
 This is what I’ve been going through: the adultification of Black girls.
 This is exactly what I’ve been experiencing.”
 And that’s how I decided to write about it.